Tedious9srt/TDSCRAFT/README.md

-# TDSCRAFT
+# VQ
-Still in testing and prototyping(all rights of this project is to @TdsSrt on YouTube)
+This is a repository requested by my cousin(all rights of this project is to @TdsSrt on YouTube)